 TubTrugs are American made, flexible plastic containers that are a cross between a bucket and a summer handbag with two handles at the top.
 Or, for guys, like a grocery sack with two handles at the top.

-For a long time I purchased 24″ Fiskars potters, thinking them the best.
+For a long time I purchased 24″ Fiskars pots, thinking them the best.
 But, having seen that roots of many plants don’t extend deep enough to reach the water in the tray, I’m moving to more squat pots, like 7 gal.
 TubTrugs.

 To trust a TubTrug for veggies, I’m pretty sure it will need drainage holes.
 So, my first decision will have to be: Do I use my antique can opener to make the holes, or my cordless drill.
 Hmmm.
 The can opener was on my candle making table, the drill in a closet.
 Once I had the drill in hand, I found it was super easy to make the holes.
 So easy and fun I was tempted to make the TubTrug into a colander.
 I resisted temptation.

 The holes are pretty small, but I think they’ll serve their twofold purpose: